 Binary options are a form of fixed-odds betting.
-Typically, a trade involves whether an event will happen or not (for example, will the price of a particular share or asset go up) and the outcome is either yes or no.
+Typically, a trade involves predicting whether an event will happen or not.
+For example, whether the price of a particular share or asset will go up or down.

-From 2 April 2019, we permanently banned firms from selling binary options in the UK.
+From 2 April 2019, we banned firms from selling binary options in the UK.
 If you’re offered binary options, it’s probably a scam.

 How binary options scams work

-Binary options fraudsters often advertise on social media – the ads link to websites that are well-designed and professional looking.
+Binary options fraudsters often advertise on social media – the ads link to well-designed and professional-looking websites.

-The firms operating the scams tend to be based outside the UK but often claim to have a UK presence, often a prestigious City of London address.
+The firms running the scams tend to be based outside the UK but often claim to have a UK presence, such as a City of London address.

-Scam firms may manipulate software to distort prices and payouts – they then suddenly close consumers’ trading accounts, refusing to pay back their money.
+Scam firms may manipulate software to fake prices and pay outs.
+They may then suddenly close individuals’ trading accounts, refusing to pay back their money.

 How to protect yourself